LesNewell/solar-calculator/README.md

 ### Windows release
 There is a Windows release available which includes a built in Python interpreter.
 Take a look at the releases page.
 To use the release version, simply unzip solar.zip and run solar.exe.
-Note that the realeas may well not be the most recent version.
+Note that the release may well not be the most recent version.

 ### Windows and other operating systems